WebCakes/flex-widget/README.md

 ## Installation

-Clone the Flex Widget repository and insert the files into your Wordpress plugin's directory ( wp-content/plugins/flex-widget ).
+Download a zip of the [Latest Release](https://github.com/WebCakes/flex-widget/releases/latest) ( or clone the Flex Widget repository ) and insert the files into the Wordpress plugin directory ( wp-content/plugins/flex-widget ).

+Next you will need to activate the plugin in the Wordpress backend.

+Your new widget should now appear in the list of available widgets.

 ## FAQ